andreivisan/Raspberry-Pi-4-Code-Server/README.md

     Add `sh /root/usb.sh` to **_/etc/rc.local_** file before `exit 0` line.

     After reboot `$ sudo reboot` the Pi4 will show up as a ethernet device with an IP address of 10.55.0.1 and will assign the device you plug it into an IP address via DHCP.
 This means you can just ssh to pi@10.55.0.1 to start using it.
+If after reboot you can't see it as a ethernet device, just shut it down, disconenct it from the iPad and reconnect it again and evetything should be fine.

 ## Setting up Code-Server on Raspberry Pi 4